Sleitnick/Knit/docs/gettingstarted.md

 1. Extract the Knit directory from the zipped file.
 1. Place Knit within your project.
 1. Use Rojo to point Knit to ReplicatedStorage.

+Please note that it is vital for Knit to live directly within ReplicatedStorage.
+It cannot be nested in another instance, nor can it live in another service.
+This is due to other parts of Knit needing to reference back to the Knit module.

 ## Basic Usage